 Thinking about it now, this makes perfect sense.
 If you were to cook the rice by the conventional method (in a covered pot), you’d use 3 cups of liquid for 1-1/2 cups of rice.
 In the risotto method (in an open pot), you use 6 to 7 cups of liquid because of evaporation.
 While some of the flavor components evaporate during cooking, what mostly evaporates is water.
 So the rice ends up with about twice as much flavor from the cooking liquid.
 According to Mrs. Hazan, that’s too much — risotto is supposed to taste like rice, not stock.
 The dish gets enough richness and body from the starch that comes out while you cook it, and it doesn’t need all that extra flavor.
 She suggests a 1/4 or 1/5 ratio of stock to water (especially for the condensed broth which was ubiquitous back then).
 These days, there are a lot of different brands of boxed stock and some have more flavor than others.
 But even the weakest of them needs to be diluted with water.
 I generally use half stock, half water for chicken or vegetable stock.
 If it’s really flavorful stock, I’ll go one-third stock and two-thirds water.

 I have since picked up tips from others that make cooking risotto easier than the proverbial stir, stir, stir that it used to be.
 Instead of adding the stock one ladle at a time, I add half of it up front and let cook undisturbed for about 8 minutes until it’s absorbed.
-Then I add the rest of the stock and any flavorings (roasted butternut squash, sauteed mushrooms, cooked vegetables, etc) along with the rest of the stock and stir it up, then make sure to stir continuously for the last few minutes of cooking.
+Then I add the rest of the stock and any flavorings (roasted butternut squash, sauteed mushrooms, cooked vegetables, etc) and stir it up, then make sure to stir continuously for the last few minutes of cooking.
 Then add the Parmesan cheese and maybe a little butter or olive oil off the heat, and serve it right away.

 This week’s recipe is my version of risotto.
 I remember making it during the last government shutdown — it was January 1996, and there was a huge snowstorm in the DC area at the same time.
 Risotto was the perfect thing to eat after digging out of three feet of snow!
 But I’m sure I didn’t drink anything special with it back then.
 Not a problem today.
 Since the predominant flavor isn’t stock, this Risotto pairs well with white wine.
 Like our Cave la Romaine Viognier ($16), which has a floral element that seems to draw even more flavor out of the rice (and particularly the butternut squash, if you want to add it).
 Try the risotto and raise a glass to Marcella Hazan for showing us all how to have a little bit of Italy in our kitchens and on our tables.
 It wasn’t easy, but she was more than up to the task.